 We offer Tuberculosis testing and flu shots (beginning in October).
 If you need other vaccinations, contact our office for assistance.

 Is there a nurse to see me when I am sick or injured?

 Yes.
 Walk in care is provided during posted office hours, although you may need to wait a short time.
-A nurse will evaluate you and provide care per protocols.
+A nurse will evaluate you.
 If it is determined that you require further care, a Physician's Assistant and/or Medical Doctor are also available on site.
 There is no additional charge for these services.

 Can I get a copy of my records?

 Yes.
-You must sign a Record Release in our office.
-Please allow 24-72 hours for a copy of your record.
-No fee is required.
-By law, your records remain on file for 7 years after your graduation or date of withdrawal.
+You must sign a Record Release.
+Your records remain on file for 7 years after your graduation or date of withdrawal.

 Can I get a tuberculosis (TB) test?